+(1) A member of a board holds office for the term, of not more than 4 years, stated in the member's instrument of appointment.

+See also section 24A(2) for a member of a board appointed under that section.

-- (1) A member of a board holds office for the term, of not more than 4 years, stated in the member's instrument of appointment. - (2) A member is entitled to the fees and allowances fixed by the Governor in Council, and otherwise holds office under the conditions of appointment fixed by the Governor in Council.
+- (2) A member is entitled to the fees and allowances fixed by the Governor in Council, and otherwise holds office under the conditions of appointment fixed by- - (a) for a member appointed under section 23-the Governor in Council; or - (b) for a member appointed under section 24A-the Minister.